Everything you need to know about the beaches and waterfalls of Itacaré, Brazil.

 Surfing beaches in Itacaré: Praia da Engenhoca, Prainha, Resende Beach, Tiririca Beach.

-Beaches for those who like to party: São José Beach and Itacarezinho.
+Beaches for those who like partying: São José Beach and Itacarezinho.

 Regarding infrastructure, Concha Beach is the best beach in Itacaré.
-But when the subject is the natural beauty, other beaches can stand out more.
+But other beaches can stand out more, when the subject is a natural beauty.

 If you are looking for excitement and varied natural beauty, Itacaré is the ideal destination.
 If you want a place to travel with the family, including the elderly and children, Praia do Forte has greater accessibility.

 Between the waterfalls of Itacaré are: Cachoeira da Usina, Cachoeira do Cleandro, Cachoeira Bom Sossego, and Cachoeira de Noré.
 Besides these, it is possible to visit the Cachoeira do Tijuípe, which is in the next town, Uruçuca.

 So, which beach or waterfall in Itacaré are you most excited about?
 Leave your comment below ✍️.

 Fox tip 🦊: Save the pin and access this article anytime during your trip.

 * The prices mentioned were collected in March 2022 for reference only and are subject to change.